-MWAA last updated their Summary Matrix of Environmental Mitigation Measures to FTA on January 30, 2017.
+MWAA last updated their Summary Matrix of Environmental Mitigation Measures to FTA on April 28, 2017 for the first quarter of 2017.

 B. Project Management Plan (PMP) and Sub-plans

 MWAA has submitted the PMP and required sub-plans.
 Below is the status of each plan received by FTA through April 12, 2017.